apecloud/kubeblocks/docs/user_docs/kubeblocks-for-milvus/manage-milvus.md

 ## Before you start

-- [Install kbcli](./../installation/install-with-kbcli/install-kbcli.md) if you want to manage the Milvus cluster with kbcli.
+- [Install kbcli](./../installation/install-with-kbcli/install-kbcli.md) if you want to manage the Milvus cluster with `kbcli`.
 - Install KubeBlocks [by kbcli](./../installation/install-with-kbcli/install-kubeblocks-with-kbcli.md) or [by Helm](./../installation/install-with-kbcli/install-kubeblocks-with-kbcli.md).
 - Install and enable the milvus Addon [by kbcli](./../installation/install-with-kbcli/install-addons.md) or [by Helm](./../installation/install-with-helm/install-addons.md).
 - To keep things isolated, create a separate namespace called `demo` throughout this tutorial.